Legal Insurance

 • You're a commercial driver: If you have a commercial driver’s license (CDL) — meaning you work as a driver for a living — you’ll be subject to stricter rules and laws than the general public.1 Certain traffic offenses can lead to CDL revocation, heavy fines, and sometimes jail time.
 With so much at stake, it might be in your best interest to enlist the help of a lawyer.

 • You have multiple tickets: If you’ve received several traffic tickets within a short span of time, it can lead to serious penalties.
 Among other things, your license can be suspended, and your insurance rates could go up.
-In this case, you may want the support of an experienced traffic lawyer to mitigate any possible penalties.
+You may want the support of an experienced traffic lawyer to mitigate any possible penalties in your traffic case.

 • You were driving with an expired license: It’s illegal to drive with an expired license, and the specific penalties for doing so will vary by state.
 You could be charged with an infraction or misdemeanor, and your insurance company may refuse to pay your claims.
 In this case, consulting a lawyer might be your best course of action.